ieve

 Scriptural Integrity:

 Many Christians believe the Biblical Scriptures are the inerrant word of God.
-Skeptics see this to be an absurd doctrine.
+Skeptics see this as pure nonsense and an absurd doctrine.
 Skeptics point to what they believe are multiple inconsistencies and outright contradictions in Scripture.
 They point to what they consider a troubling history of the development of the Scriptural narrative which they believe has created series doubt as to the veracity and, therefore, the reliability of the Biblical Scriptures.
-This being the case, Skeptics ask how anyone can intelligently conclude that the Biblical Scriptures should be seen as accurate history or used as an instructional manual on how to live or as a roadmap for gaining life beyond biological death.
+This being the case, skeptics ask how anyone can intelligently conclude that the Biblical Scriptures should be seen as accurate history or used as an instructional manual on how to live or as a roadmap for gaining life beyond biological death.

 Skeptics see where Jesus, Paul and other NT luminaries claim that many OT prophecies point to events in the life of Christ and were fulfilled in Christ.
 Skeptics have looked at these supposed fulfillments and see no connection to the Christ event.
 For example, Matthew writes that the virgin birth of Jesus was prophesied by Isaiah.
 Skeptics point out that the OT Scriptures shows this prophecy was fulfilled during the time of Isaiah with no hint of it being fulfilled in the birth of Christ.
 The issue of OT prophecies being fulfilled in Christ where in their OT context no such fulfillment in Christ is apparent, has been a contentious topic in Christianity for a long time.
 For a comprehensive discussion of his issue, go to: http://theologicalperspectives.com/old-testament-prophecies-and-jesus-part-one